Author: Paula

 Uncategorized

-Governor Signs Proclamation
+Governor Signs Native Plant Month Proclamation

 April is Native Plant Month!
-The Loveland Garden Club, along with the Nebraska Statewide Arboretum, were recognized on Monday, March 18, 2024 by Governor Pillen with a proclamation that is part of a national effort by the Garden Club of America to increase awareness of the important role native plants play in our ecosystems.
+The Loveland Garden Club, along with the Nebraska Statewide Arboretum, were recognized on Tuesday April 1 by Governor Pillen with a proclamation that is part of a national effort by the Garden Club of America to increase awareness of the important role native plants play in our ecosystems.

-The Garden Club of America and its local chapter, the Loveland Garden Club, support federal, state and local efforts which:
+The Garden Club of America and its local chapter, the Loveland Garden Club, support federal, state and local efforts which: promote awareness and conservation of native species, specifically those listed as rare, endangered or threatened.

 Encourage landowners to increase native habitat through replacement of lawn areas with native plant ecosystems.